 It's a good idea to get a head start on money matters.

 We know what you're thinking, Pittsburgh: Why does a kid, a tween, or a teen need a credit union account?
 The fact is, they're going to grow up in a flash.
 That first checking account is a good place for a part-time job paycheck.
 An early credit card teaches responsible spending.
-And Saving Certificate dividends might someday help pay for college.
-At Clearview, we just don't help young people with their finances.
-We help them prepare for life.
+And saving certificate dividends might someday help pay for college.
+Our youth banking services don't just help young adults better understand their finances, we help them prepare for life.

 Ah, the early teenage years.
 A time of change.
 New interests, new skills, maybe even a new part-time job.
-Judging from the disorderly state of their bedrooms, you might be skeptical, but many young people are mature enough to take the next step financially.
+Judging from the disorderly state of their bedrooms, you might be skeptical, but many young people are mature enough to take the next step financially with these youth banking services.

 As a parent, your work is almost done.
-You've nurtured, shared knowledge, instilled values.
+You've nurtured, shared knowledge, instilled values, and hopefully have followed some of our youth banking services recommendations.
 Your young one is almost ready to strike out on their own.
 But there is still a little more work to do when it comes to financial matters.